luketpickering/DUNEPrismTools/dox/flux_tools.md

     -i <Input search pattern>  : Search pattern to find input files.
 Can be specified multiple times.
     -o <Output file name>      : File to write combined output to.
+    --NPPFXU <int>             : The number of PPFX universes.
+Defaults to 0.
     -?                         : Display this message.
 ```